atw1020/sente/docs/tutorial/sgf.rst

 This metadata might include things like the name of the black player, the Komi the match was played with or a point on the board marked with a circle.
 Each such piece of metadata is called a "property" in the SGF file format.
 Each property has a two-capitol-letter code associated with it that uniquely identifies that property.
-For example, the "KM" property
+For example, the "KM" property records the Komi of the game.

-A full list of all legal metadata parameters and descriptions of them may be found at `this red-bean archive <https://www.red-bean.com/sgf/properties.html>`_.
+A full list of all legal properties and descriptions of them may be found at `this red-bean archive <https://www.red-bean.com/sgf/properties.html>`_.
-A partial list of metadata is given below.
+A partial list of properties is given below.

 .. list-table:: SGF Properties
     :widths: 10 20 70